Sarpendon/WindowsGSM.MythofEmpires/README.md

 # WindowsGSM.MythofEmpires
-🧩WindowsGSM plugin that provides Myth of Empires Dedicated server support!
+🧩 WindowsGSM plugin that provides Myth of Empires Dedicated server support!

+To be used with https://windowsgsm.com/

+Basic Installation:
+1. Download  WindowsGSM from the Link above.
+2. Download this Plugin as .zip container and don't unpack it.
+3. Create a Folder at a Location you wan't all Server to be Installed and Run.
+4. Drag WindowsGSM.Exe into previoulsy created folder and execute it.
+5. Press on the Puzzle Icon in the left bottom side and install this plugin buy navigating to it and select the Zip File.
+6. Wait a couple of seconds then close the plugin menu and install the game server.

 # The Game
 https://store.steampowered.com/app/1371580/Myth_of_Empires/